docupike/docs/docs/en/ref/system-requirements.md

 ---
 title: System requirements
-description: Server-side and client-side hardware/software requirements of docupike
+description: Server-side and client-side hardware/software requirements of i-doit up
 lang: en
 ---

 # System requirements

-For the best user experience please ensure all your clients meet docupike's software requirements.
+For the best user experience please ensure all your clients meet i-doit up's software requirements.

 ## Supported Web browsers

-docupike is a typical modern Web application.
+i-doit up is a typical modern Web application.
 Therefore, you need a Web browser on all clients.

 Common requirements: